AssemblyLink

 Filming was performed by Maria Gyftea and Lily Shiue.

-- The course material is organized from this group’s sample preparation to results discussion to demonstrate the protocol, with extra videos of troubleshooting.
+- The course material is organized from sample preparation to results discussion to demonstrate the protocol, with extra videos of troubleshooting.

 - Skip to the full course playlist section to watch the full AssemblyLink course!